-Private student loans are similar to mortgages or auto loans in the sense that the lending institution must be sure you have steady income and a reasonably good credit record before they'll lend you money.
+Private student loans are similar to mortgages or auto loans.
+The lending institution must be sure you have steady income and a reasonably good credit record before they'll lend you money.
 Since most undergraduate students don’t have established credit scores or steady incomes, many won’t qualify for a loan on their own.
 If they do, they likely won’t qualify for the best rates.

-Students will likely need to apply for student loans with a co-signer to be approved and receive the lowest possible rates.
+That's where a co-signer comes into play.
+Applying for student loans with a co-signer could help the student get approved and receive the lowest possible rates.
 Though parents are the most common co-signers, a co-signer can be any trusted adult who is willing and financially qualified.
-Grandparents, aunts, uncles, siblings and cousins are just a few examples.
+Grandparents, aunts, uncles, siblings, and cousins are just a few examples.